Samsung Showcases the Future of Connected Living at CES 2019

 Driving Samsung's Connected Living philosophy is the Intelligence of Things – IoT, 5G, and AI working together across devices, to create seamless experiences.
 At its CES press conference in Las Vegas today, the company explained how its work in these core technologies is enabling innovation throughout its product portfolio.

 Samsung leveraged its telecommunications leadership to make major strides in bringing 5G connectivity to consumers.
-Samsung is the number one patent holder with ETSI1, having registered more than 2,000 5G essential patents as of November 2018.
-And it is the world’s first company to receive FCC approval on its commercial 5G equipment.
+Samsung is the number one patent holder with ETSI[1], having registered more than 2,000 5G essential patents as of November 2018.
+And it is the world's first company to receive FCC approval in the U.S. on its commercial 5G network infrastructure equipment.
 The company powered the commercialization of home and mobile 5G networks with major U.S. carriers and all three mobile carriers in Korea, with additional trials running in Europe and Asia.
-Samsung is also committed to putting the power of 5G in consumers’ hands, with a 5G smartphone coming in the first half of 2019.

 Samsung believes that AI is most useful when it helps to simplify a complex world.
 To that end, the company established seven Global AI Centers, and is adopting unique technologies into its products and services.
 And to ensure that Samsung works with the best and the brightest in the field, Samsung NEXT and the Samsung Strategy and Innovation Center (SSIC) have invested in more than 20 AI-related startups over the last five years.